-Stage I pure seminomas are usually cured after the first procedure but such patients might also benefit from radiotherapy or single-drug chemotherapy with carboplatin.
-Surveillance is recommended after the radical inguinal orchiectomy and is done by repeated history and physical examinations, and reassessment of beta-human chorionic gonadotropin, alpha-fetoprotein, and LDH levels.
+Stage I pure seminomas are usually cured after the first procedure, but such patients might also benefit from radiotherapy or single-drug chemotherapy with carboplatin.
+Recommended follow-up includes repeat history and physical examinations with a reassessment of beta-human chorionic gonadotropin, alpha-fetoprotein, and LDH levels.

-Stage II disease indicates lymphatic spread of the seminoma.
-These patients should undergo radiotherapy after the radical inguinal orchiectomy.
-Overall survival for stage I and II disease is estimated to be approximately 99%.
+Stage II disease indicates a lymphatic spread of the seminoma.
+These patients should undergo radiotherapy after a radical inguinal orchiectomy.
+The overall five-year survival for stage I and II disease is approximately 95%.

-Patients with pulmonary or nonpulmonary metastatic seminomas are considered as stage IIC and III respectively.
-Chemotherapy with BEB (Bleomycin, Etoposide, and Cisplatin) or Etoposide and cisplatin alone, is indicated in all patients with stage IIC and III disease.
+Patients with pulmonary or nonpulmonary metastatic seminomas are considered stage III.
+Chemotherapy with BEB (Bleomycin, Etoposide, and Cisplatin) or Etoposide and cisplatin alone, is indicated in all patients with stage III disease.

-After completing four cycles of treatment, a repeat serum biomarkers assessment and Abdomino-pelvic CT scan is indicated.
-If no residual mass is identified, the patient should only undergo surveillance as we discussed above.
+After completing four cycles of treatment, a repeat serum biomarkers assessment and abdominopelvic CT scan are indicated.
+If no residual mass is identified, the patient should only undergo surveillance, as we discussed above.
 If a mass is identified, second-line chemotherapy is usually indicated.
-When serum biomarkers are abnormal but the CT scan is negative, PET is usually indicated.
+When serum biomarkers are abnormal but the CT scan is negative, PET is generally indicated.

-Treatment for nonseminomas in early stages is similar to seminomas.
-Patients with the lymphatic spread of nonseminomas, however, should undergo adjuvant chemotherapy to lower the risk of tumor recurrence.
+Treatment for nonseminomas in the early stages is similar to that for seminomas.
+However, metastatic nonseminoma patients should undergo adjuvant chemotherapy to lower the risk of tumor recurrence.

-Second line chemotherapy for those who do not go into full remission after primary chemotherapy for the advanced metastatic disease includes high dose carboplatin and etoposide that is followed by autologous stem cell transplantation.
+Patients with advanced metastatic disease who do not go into full remission after primary chemotherapy should undergo second-line chemotherapy, including high dose carboplatin and etoposide, followed by autologous stem cell transplantation.
 Other second-line regimens for metastatic testicular cancer include cisplatin, ifosfamide, and paclitaxel.